Canada beats Finland, Sweden beats Latvia, Switzerland beats Denmark at the Men's Hockey World Cup | National sports - ExBulletin

 Dawson Mercer finished it off with an empty-net goal with 20 seconds left.

-Canada joined Switzerland in Group A and both secured a spot in the play-off round.
+Canada joined Switzerland in second place in Group A, one point behind leaders the Czech Republic.
+All three places in the play-off round.

 Also for Canada, Owen Power scored a goal and added two assists, Dylan Cozens had a goal and an assist and Brandon Tanev scored.
 Jordan Binnington stopped 29 shots.